garenpham/finance-tracker/README.md

 ### Summary:

 This is a full-stack MERN web application that I have learnt and developed as a personal project.
 The app assists people to monitor their incomes and expenses.
 It has a web server that uploads, retrieves, and processes the data from the MongoDB data center, then delivers the processed data to the client web app.
 Using Chart.js library, I have designed a graph to visualize the incomes and expenses more effectively for the user.
+The web server and the client app are deployed independently, and they can both be replicated to multiple services, in order to avoid single point of failure.